hughsk/disc/README.md

                 either "count" or "size".
 Default: size
 ```

-When you install disc globally, you the `discify` command-line tool is made
+When you install disc globally, the `discify` command-line tool is made
-available as the quickest means of checking out your bundle.
-As of disc v1.0.0,
+available, and is the quickest way of checking out your bundle.
+As of
-this tool takes any bundled browserify script as input and spits out a
+disc v1.0.0, this tool takes any bundled browserify script as input and
-standalone HTML page as output.
+spits out a standalone HTML page as output.

 For example: